espansione8/dienchan/.clinerules/context-vscode.md

 ## Overall Context

 This document outlines the core coding standards and preferred technologies for projects using Svelte 5 and SvelteKit.
 Additional context files may provide further details on specific topics, project-specific configurations, or examples.
+Always use context7 for context.
+Never delete existing comments, they are important references.

 ## UI/UX